mohdhamzarehman/web-server-c/README.md

 ##### Limitations ​
 - If a URL opens multiple clients itself, then our cache will store each client’s response as a separate element in the linked list.
 So, during retrieval from the cache, only a chunk of response will be send and the website will not open
 - Fixed size of cache element, so big websites may not be stored in cache.

-##### How this project can be extended? ​
-- This code can be implemented using multiprocessing that can speed up the process with parallelism.
-- We can decide which type of websites should be allowed by extending the code.
-- We can implement requests like POST with this code.

-# Note :-
-- Code is well commented.
-For any doubt you can refer to the comments.

 ## How to Run